thought-tobi/openai-telegram-bot/README.md

 I'm currently hosting my instance of the bot in an AWS free tier t2.micro EC2 instance.
 You can also host your own version of the bot if you like.

+## Adaptability

+This bot is really silly.
+It supports TTS with several celebrity voices.
+However, I do think the general architecture of it is solid.
+It supports:

+- Session Management with persistence to MongoDB
+- A System Prompt that is retained across a session and determines the behaviour of the ChatGPT backend
+- Text-to-Speech and Speech-to-Text integration

+I've written it to be as flexible as possible, and I do hope that it might prove useful to someone.

 ## Setting up your own bot

 ### Prerequisites

 - Python 3.8
 - ffmpeg/ffprobe installed [help](https://help.ftrack.com/en/articles/1040538-installing-ffmpeg-and-ffprobe)
+- A MongoDB Installation
 - A Telegram bot token
 - An OpenAI API key
 - An elevenlabs API key (optional, for text-to-speech)